-4.5 Based on the above, the majority of baseline Habitat Units are assigned as 'Medium' strategic significance, classified as "Location ecologically desirable but not in local strategy".
+4.6 Based on the above, the majority of baseline Habitat Units are assigned as 'Medium' strategic significance, classified as "Location ecologically desirable but not in local strategy".
+Species rich hedgerows are assigned as 'High' strategic significance, classified as "Formally identified in local strategy".

-4.6 The above approach has also been adopted for post-intervention (post-development) habitat units as set out below.
+4.7 The above approach has also been adopted for post-intervention (post-development) habitat units as set out below.